 Apart from the Knight's Chamber on the ground floor, all of the suites are accessed via a steep stone staircase leading to the salon on the first floor.
 Each is architecturally different, though there are common themes: stone arches and marble floors, Turkish fireplaces, brass braziers, hanging iron candelabras, colourful kilims and stained glass windows, plus fabulous deep-pile Coco Mat beds (the Greek equivalent of Hypnos or Sealy).
 And given the local penchant to over-decorate historic buildings, the decor is mercifully unkitsch, with walls washed in earthy pastel hues, and no plastic in sight.
 Bathrooms are stocked with eco-friendly Apivita smellies and have marble basins and baths with massage showers.

 If you want luxurious privacy and fabulous views over the city’s cannon-ball pocked ramparts, pick the top-floor Grand Master’s Suite, reached by a narrow and steep private staircase.
 We loved the beautiful big ornate bedroom and the massive bathroom.

 For families or folk seeking extra space, the Ottoman and Crusader Suites with their original 5-metre high timbered ceilings, have a separate mezzanine floor with a seating/sleeping area, whilst the Rodos and Pasha Suites have their own lounges.
-If you love a bit of pampering, choose the Pasha Suite, which has that stunning private hammam.
+If you love a bit of pampering, choose the Pasha Suite, which has that stunning private grey marble hammam.
 If you’re less mobile, the Knight’s Chamber, which opens onto the ground floor courtyard, is your best bet.